SummerT2019/View_communication/README.md

 # View_communication
-> This is code for paper  ‘ Multi-view Learning Inspired by Human Collective Intelligence ’
+> This is code for paper  ‘ Multi-view Learning Inspired by Human Communication Model ’
 > We have published a reproducible demo and two datasets here.

 ## 1. Code Ocean Version